 Hannah Klippel was diagnosed with type 1 diabetes at the age of eight and attended her first Friends for Life Conference just four months later.
 This will be her 14th year participating in Friends for Life conferences, and she is excited for another amazing year with the Elementary team!
 She is forever grateful for the resources CWD has provided her and her family.
 Hannah considers her friends made through CWD her family, and she truly can't imagine her life without them!

-Kayla Van Eperen has three siblings - two with type 1 - and is mom to David.
-She has been attending CWD conferences and Friends for Life Orlando since 2003.
+Kayla Pawlowski has three siblings - two with type 1 - and has been attending CWD conferences and Friends for Life Orlando since 2003.
 Kayla graduated in 2017 from Marquette University with a degree in Elementary Education and Communication Studies.
-She is a 5th-7th grade Math Teacher in Madison, WI.
+She is currently a Middle School teacher in Milwaukee, WI.
 She is very excited to be part of the CWD Youth Program staff this year because it is a place where everyone just “gets it.”
 It truly is a great opportunity to work with the elementary-aged children to continue the culture of not being alone at Friends for Life.

-Matthew Van Eperen has two loved ones with Type 1 (Melisssa Geren and Matthew Pawlowski) and has attended several FFL conferences.
+Matthew Van Eperen has two loved ones with type 1 diabetes (Melisssa Geren and Matthew Pawlowski) and has attended several Friends for Life conferences.
 Matt graduated from Marquette University in 2017 with a bachelor's degree in Political Science and minors in International Affairs and German Studies.
 He then obtained his Juris Doctorate at Marquette in May 2020.
 Matt currently works as a contracts specialist at UW-Madison.
 He is excited to again be with the Elementary Team.
 Matt is the husband to Kayla Van Eperen and father to David.

 Indicates elementary staff member with diabetes